-Deploy for Production
+Deploy for Production: Manual

 You can deploy Redpanda for production with a default deployment, which uses recommended deployment tools, or with a custom deployment, which uses unsupported deployment tools.